Congressional Briefing: The Burden of High Drug Prices Among Communities of ColorWHEN: March 18, 2021

-On March 18, from 1-2pm ET, The National Coalition on Health Care and West Health will co-host the first of a two-part, Hill briefing series: “The Burden of High Drug Prices on Communities of Color”
+On March 18, from 1-2pm ET, The National Coalition on Health Care and West Health co-hosted the first of a two-part, Hill briefing series: “The Burden of High Drug Prices on Communities of Color”

-The first briefing will highlight how high drug prices, coverage gaps, and other systemic issues drive health inequities for communities of color.
-The briefing will feature several prominent speakers (biographies below) and updated data from West Health’s survey on drug accessibility and affordability.
-The briefing will focus on how COVID-19 has underscored the substantial impact that race and income have on health outcomes, exacerbated by inaccessible drugs and systemic barriers to coverage.
-The session will also discuss how previously proposed legislation would potentially impact communities of color and reduce health inequality.
+The first briefing highlighted how high drug prices, coverage gaps, and other systemic issues drive health inequities for communities of color.
+The briefing featured several prominent speakers (biographies below) and updated data from West Health’s survey on drug accessibility and affordability.
+The briefing also focused on how COVID-19 has underscored the substantial impact that race and income have on health outcomes, exacerbated by inaccessible drugs and systemic barriers to coverage.
+The session also discussed how previously proposed legislation would potentially impact communities of color and reduce health inequality.

 Congresswoman Lauren Underwood (D-IL)